 Overall the Fluance Ai40 is an excellent option for those looking for an affordable pair of bookshelf speakers.
 Its main strength is its excellent sound quality for the price, which, let’s be honest, is what speakers are for.
 I wouldn’t hesitate to recommend these to people looking for a cheaper and simple audio setup.

-It is currently my recommended pair of sub-$200 powered bookshelf speakers.
+It is currently my top recommendation for a pair of powered speakers in this price range.

 - Ease of setup